 France's Renault puts Paris white collar staff on partial unemployment

-French carmaker Renault put most of its white collar staff in the Ile-de-France region around Paris on partial unemployment on Monday as the lockdown imposed due to the coronavirus outbreak lowered activity.

-PARIS: French carmaker Renault put most of its white collar staff in the Ile-de-France region around Paris on partial unemployment on Monday as the lockdown imposed due to the coronavirus outbreak lowered activity.
+PARIS: French car manufacturer Renault put most of its white collar staff in the Ile-de-France region around Paris on partial unemployment on Monday (Mar 30) as the lockdown imposed due to the coronavirus outbreak lowered activity.

 The company will use the scheme that French government has set up to fight the economic crisis caused by the pandemic.